TITLE 8 SOCIAL SERVICES

 (b) some mail issuance complaints: for example, if a recipient complains of nonreceipt of coupons through the mail, the procedures for replacement of coupons lost in the mail are followed; however, if the complaint concerns the mailing system, (staggered issue, use of certified mail, etc.) the complaint is handled through the complaint procedure.

-(3) Response: A complainant receives a response to his/her complaint within 10 days after receipt of the complaint.
+(3) Response: A complainant receives a response to their complaint within 10 days after receipt of the complaint.

 (4) Public information: ISD personnel give information regarding the complaint system and civil rights complaints to all program recipients, applicants, and other interested persons.
 Such information is provided to clients during interviews, included in brochures, and publicized by posters displayed in all ISD offices.